9/11: What to watch, read and listen to if you want to understand the world-changing attacks on the World Trade Center and Pentagon

 Instead, the Naudets got unprecedented access to the New York Fire Department’s heroic response, which saw companies from across the city flock to the World Trade Centers.
 The documentary shows scenes of confusion, destruction and valor.
 Working in unimaginable conditions, New York’s Bravest ascended high into the towers to rescue as many civilians as they could.

 In all, 343 members of the NYFD would die on 9/11.
-But, , “Thanks in large part to the Naudet film, the world witnessed the valor of emergency responders on 9/11.”
+But, as Jim Dwyer would later write in The New York Times, “Thanks in large part to the Naudet film, the world witnessed the valor of emergency responders on 9/11.”

+Read more via The Hill: Names of 43 firefighters added to World Trade Center Memorial Wall ahead of 9/11 anniversary

-On the evening of May 1, 2011, President Obama during an audacious raid inside Pakistan by members of the American military.
+On the evening of May 1, 2011, President Obama announced that 9/11 mastermind and Al Qaeda leader Osama Bin Laden had been killed during an audacious raid inside Pakistan by members of the American military.
 It was a moment of closure many thought they would never see.

 Kathryn Bigelow’s 2012 film, which stars Jessica Chastain as an intelligence analyst,